 I think it's fair to say this would have caused Mr P some distress and inconvenience.
-He's clearly upset about how this has all affected him and he's had the worry about how this may affect his retirement provision.
+He's clearly upset about how this has all affected him and it has now gone on for some years.
 So, I consider that a payment of £500 is appropriate to compensate for that.

-determination and money award: my final decision is that I require that Options pay Mr P compensation as set out above, up to a maximum of £190,000 plus any interest and costs payable.
+determination and money award: my final decision is that I require that Options pay Mr P compensation as set out above, up to a maximum of £160,000 plus any interest payable.

-As I've said above, until the calculations are carried out, I don't know how much the compensation will be, and it may be nowhere near £190,000, which is the maximum sum that I'm able to award in Mr P's complaint.
+As I've said above, until the calculations are carried out, I don't know how much the compensation will be, and it may be nowhere near £160,000, which is the maximum sum that I'm able to award in Mr P's complaint.
 But I'll also make a recommendation below in the event that the compensation is to exceed this sum, although I can't require that Options pays this.

-recommendation: If the amount produced by the calculation of fair compensation exceeds £190,000, I also recommend that Options pays Mr P the balance.
+recommendation: If the amount produced by the calculation of fair compensation exceeds £160,000, I also recommend that Options pays Mr P the balance.

-If Mr P accepts this final decision, the money award and the requirements of the decision will be binding on Options.
+If Mr P accepts this decision, the money award and the requirements of the decision will be binding on Options.
 My recommendation won't be binding on Options.